If you’re seeking a warm welcome on the Southern Gold Coast, then look no further than Café All Sorts.

 They’re both passionate about their café, their friendliness evident from our first meeting, greeting diners by name, giving exceptional service with warmth to patrons.

 Their warmth is reinforced by the clean and inviting space, with rustic wood softened by accents of aqua marine and white stressed paint chairs, paintings by local artists featured on the walls.
-It’s themed to reflect ocean, sand and driftwood, we realise.
-This is the welcoming ‘beach house’ just off the beach, the venue tells us, where everyone can come, taking time out to relax as they get nourishment for mind and body.
+Themed to reflect ocean, sand and driftwood, this is the welcoming ‘beach house’ just off the beach, the venue tells us, where everyone can come, taking time out to relax as they get nourishment for mind and body.

 Café All Sorts’ menu caters for ‘all sorts’ of diners, from those wanting traditional to modern, a place to read the paper through to those wanting a chat, solo diners on stools looking out to the beach through to extended groups using the space inside the restaurant or at tables flowing out into the arcade.

 Beach trade starts as the sun rises, with the crowd-pleasing medium roast Fonzie Abbott coffee available from 6am.
 Fresh juices ($8) carry names such as The Antioxidant, Green Envy, Blood & Liver Cleanser, Hangover Detox and Immune Booster, promising a healthy lifestyle.